 Australian individuals (and certain other taxpayers such as trusts and complying superannuation entities) may be able to claim a discount on capital gains made on the disposal of certain assets which they have held for at least 12 months.
 Companies cannot claim the benefit of the discount.
 Broadly the discount exempts a portion of the capital gain made from tax.
-For complying superannuation entities the discount portion is 33.33%, whilst the discount for individuals and trusts is 50%.
+For complying superannuation entities the discount portion is 33.33%, and the discount for individuals and trusts is 50%.
 This discount concession is available to Australian residents and non-residents.
-Where an entity claims the discount concession, they are required to calculate their capital gain without indexing for inflation (as described above).
-Non-residents are not eligible for the 50% discount on capital gains earned after 8 May 2012 on taxable Australian property, such as real estate and mining assets.
+Where an entity claims the discount concession, they are required to calculate their capital gains earned after 8 May 2012 on taxable Australian property, such as real estate and mining assets.
 Non-residents are still entitled to a discount on capital gains accrued prior to 8 May 2012 (after offsetting any capital losses), provided they choose to value the asset as at that time.